-The Backlog and Team Backlog modules enable you to create the items you need for product development, prioritize these items, and then plan development cycles for your application, including:
+The Backlog and Team Backlog modules enable you to manage the items you need for product development, prioritize these items, and plan development cycles.

 Track release and sprint development progress

-As you work in the Backlog in ALM Octane, there are distinct phases of work:
+As you work in the Backlog in ALM Octane, follow these work phases:

 |Build the product backlog||

-You add all the epics, features, and stories - regardless of when you plan to develop or release them.
-After adding the list (a continual process), you can then rank them.
+Add epics, features, user stories, quality stories, defects, and tests - regardless of when you plan to develop or release them.
+After adding the list (a continual process), rank them.

 |Plan a release||